Chart Color Schemes

 Infrastructure

-Broadsound - Nebo has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Broadsound - Nebo has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 164 projects likely to impact the area.
+AreaSearch identified 164 projects potentially impacting the area.
 Notable projects include Olive Downs Coking Coal Complex, Isaac Renewable Energy Zone (QREZ), Winchester South Project, and Broadsound Solar Farm and Battery.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.